JangirSumit/Pro-JS-Tips/let-var-cont/README.md

 //Error : Uncaught SyntaxError: Identifier 'baz' has already been declared
 ```

-We can not reassign the value of const variables but can do in var and let.
+We can not reassign the value in const variables but can do in var and let.
 E.g.-
 ```
 foo = 20;
 console.log(foo);